konstwise/WeatherMonitor/README.md

 ]
 ````

-### How to build, test, and run
+### Build Instructions

-There are a few bash scripts (checked in Ubuntu but should be compatible with Mac OSX) for that purpose.
+There are a few bash scripts for that purpose (checked in Ubuntu but should be compatible with Mac OSX).

 _Please make them executable by running <chmod u+x [script].sh>_

 **[Build](build.sh)** docker image on Linux from WeatherMonitor directory:
 ####
     ./build.sh